RayCyr/Project_1/Project_1/Elk Stack Project/README Cloud Security and Elk Stack Project.md

 * The machines on the internal network are not exposed to the public Internet.

-* Only the "Jump Box Provisioner" machine can accept connections from the Internet.
+* Only the *Jump Box Provisioner* machine can accept connections from the Internet.
 * Access to this machine is only allowed from the *IP addresses of the local host through SSH connection.*
     * A SSH key had to be generated from the local host and allowed access into the Jump Box Provisoner.
         * Allowing a server to use password authentication for SSH is insecure, because the password can be brute forced.
         * Only use cryptographic SSH keys.
-    * The IP address of the local host for this project was 104.225.231.234.
+    * The IP address of the local host for this project was *104.225.231.234*.
 ![image](https://user-images.githubusercontent.com/98436629/177043139-7925236b-c794-458a-b371-75c2d838c09e.png)

-* Machines within the network can only be accessed by the *local host* machine.
+* Machines within the network can only be accessed by the *Jummp Box Provisioner* machine.

-The *local host IP: 104.225.231.234* via SSH was allowed to access the ELK VM
+The *Jump Box Provisioner IP: 10.0.0.4* is allowed to access the ELK VM

 **A summary of the access policies in place can be found in the table below.**
+**STILL NEED TO PUT TABLE HERE**

 ### Elk Configuration